Universal-Basic-Compute/serenissima/docs/architecture/economic-simulation.md

 ### Closed Economy Principles

+1. **Economic Flow Cycle**: The economic loop follows a specific pattern:
+   - LAND is leased for the construction of BUILDINGS
+   - BUILDINGS house BUSINESSES and provide living space
+   - BUSINESSES transform raw materials into valuable RESOURCES
+   - RESOURCES provision both Players and AI Citizens
+   - Players & Citizens pay rent, completing the cycle back to LAND

+2. **Value Capture Mechanisms**:
+   - Landowners capture value through rent and leases
+   - Building owners profit from businesses and residents
+   - Business owners create value by transforming resources
+   - Resource producers extract value from raw materials
+   - Citizens and players consume resources and provide labor

-1. **Zero-Sum Value Capture**: The total amount of $COMPUTE in the system remains relatively constant.
+3. **Zero-Sum Competition**: The total amount of $COMPUTE in the system remains relatively constant.
 Economic success comes from capturing a larger share of the existing value pool rather than generating new value from nothing.

-2. **Value Flow Cycles**: $COMPUTE tokens flow through the system in predictable cycles:
-   - Players invest in land, buildings, and production
-   - These investments generate goods and services
-   - AI citizens and other players purchase these goods and services
-   - Revenue is collected as profit, rent, or fees
-   - Profits are reinvested to expand economic activity

-3. **Competitive Advantage**: Players succeed by:
-   - Securing strategic locations with higher foot traffic
-   - Creating efficient production chains
-   - Developing specialized businesses that fill market gaps
-   - Building complementary businesses that create synergies
-   - Timing investments to match market conditions

 4. **Economic Interdependence**: No player can succeed entirely alone:
-   - Raw materials must be sourced from specific locations
-   - Manufacturing requires specialized buildings and skills
+   - Land requires buildings to generate income
+   - Buildings need businesses to attract customers
+   - Businesses depend on resources to operate
+   - Resources require consumers to have value
-   - Distribution depends on transportation networks
+   - The entire cycle depends on the circulation of $COMPUTE
-   - Consumption requires a population of AI citizens and other players

-This closed economic system creates meaningful economic gameplay where strategic decisions have lasting consequences and where cooperation can be as valuable as competition.

 ## Land Value and Rent System